-See "Note 6 - Commitments and Contingencies," to the Notes to Consolidated Financial Statements included herein following Item 16 of this Annual Report on Form 10-K for a discussion of the Company's commitments and contingencies.
+See "Note 6 - Commitments and Contingencies," to the Notes to Consolidated Financial Statements included herein for a discussion of the Company's commitments and contingencies.

 Off-Balance Sheet Arrangements

 We had no outstanding off-balance sheet arrangements as of December 31, 2022.